 To answer your first obvious question -- did I become a great singer, a recording artist?
 Not exactly, but that lofty goal was never mine.
 I loved the blues, hearing them and singing them (I speak for myself, not the audiences hearing me).
 I learned the basics, made more mistakes than I can count, grew in confidence as a performer, learned to work (and enjoy working) with bands, and even gained a few fans who sometimes offered kind words in various states of sobriety.

-The low point came my first time out, at the Cantab Lounge in Cambridge, a legendary blues establishment know for its grime and grit.
+The low point came my first time out, at the Cantab Lounge in Cambridge, a legendary blues establishment known for its grime and grit.
 The host was an amazing blues guitarist named Bruce, who'd done things like recorded records and toured the country.
 I showed up early and signed up second on the jammers list.
 I told Bruce I wanted to sing "Ain't No Sunshine When She's Gone" and a Bob Dylan blues song called "Meet Me in the Morning," one of my favorite songs.
 Bruce said he knew both songs and would be happy to accompany me on guitar.
 I'd listened to these songs over and over and memorized the words.
-Sadly, I thought this was all I needed to do as a singer.
+Sadly, I thought this was all I actually needed to do as a singer.

 When I got on stage, Bruce asked me what key I wanted to sing the songs in.
 I didn't know what he meant.
 Not only that, the stage lights were glaring in my face, forcing me to squint out at the audience of about 30 people, half of them jammers.
 I sang "Meet Me in the Morning," all the while excruciatingly aware that I was doing so out of key while squinting at the audience.
-Bruce was playing the song faster than I'd remembered it, maybe another rendition.
+Bruce was playing the song faster than I'd remembered it, maybe another rendition, and in a different key.
 I also didn't know how to manage the microphone, which was sitting on a stand next to the chair I was sitting on.
 I wanted to grab it and hold it, so I could move around, but was afraid of looking stupid as I fumbled to take it off the stand.

 Fast forward five months, after I'd had a lot of discussions with great and generous musicians like Bruce.
 Mostly, I listened to music and people talking about music -- and asked simple questions: whose job was it to bring the instrumentalists back to the vocals after the bridge?
 The singer's.
 What happens if a member of the jam band doesn't know a song?
 You do another song or bring the sheet music and hand it to him/her.
 When do I get paid for performing?
 Never.
-You should be paying us to listen to you.
+You should be paying the poor audience to listen to you.

 In time, I'd learned how to sing in key; I'd learned how to work with a microphone to get the sound I wanted; I'd learned how to work well with other musicians and communicate with them during a performance.